RodsLaboratory/CDS/models/README.md

 include influenza, respiratory syncytial virus, adenovirus, parainfluenza, human metapneumovirus, enterovirus and Covid-19.
 These are Naive Bayes models built using the Weka Java API.
 The input for these models are up to 696 discrete valued variables derived from medical records and the output of each model is a single binary variable i.e., the presence or absence of disease.
-In order to utilize these models, one can use the Weka desktop software or Java.
-A Java program demonstrating usage is in the CDS Github project.
+In order to utilize the .model files directly, one can use the Weka desktop software or Weka Java API.

 The pre-trained models are in one of three formats: Weka .model files, comma-delimited files (.csv) and text files (.txt).
 The conventions we used in the